raphCode/master-thesis-muzero/discussion.typ

 These chance events come in the form of updating the car spawn counts, there are 4 chance events per round with up to 5 distinct chance outcomes.

+Overall, I am satisfied with the results.
+They serve as an proof of concept for my proposed !mp extension of !mz and indicate that it is capable of learning.

-Further experiments of the proposed !mp !arch on, for example other Carchess maps or entirely different !env are left for future work.
+Tuning of hyperparameters, as well as further experiments with the proposed !mp !arch on, for example other Carchess maps or entirely different !envs, are left for future work.